-The Organization for Economic Cooperation and Development ("OECD") Guidelines
+The Organization for Economic Cooperation and Development ("OECD") Guidelines contain a set of privacy principles that were adopted in 1980.
+95 The privacy principles include:

 Collection Limitation Principle

 There should be limits to the collection of personal data and any such data should be obtained by lawful and fair means and, where appropriate, with the knowledge or consent of the data subject.